yellobyte/ESP32-DevBoards-Getting-Started/README.md

 ## :hammer_and_wrench: Development platform VSCode/PlatformIO

 Arduino IDE is easy for beginners, simple but somewhat limited in functionality.
 In contrast PlatformIO is a much more powerful and versatile alternative which makes every task a breeze after getting familiar with it.
-Then you won't look for another IDE anymore.

 VSCode/PlatformIO provides some major advantages over the Arduino IDE:
   - very comfortable and mighty code Editor with lots of shortcuts & integrated Intellisense features that make writing code a breeze